wyntonfranklin/purdm-web-app/README.md

 ### Your own PURDM Domain
 If you need a PURDM domain to point to your server we can point it for you.
 Use this form [here](https://forms.gle/qThfHMoKHAdgafKs8) to submit your application.
+So you can have john.purdm.com or mary.purdm.com.
+Or any sub domain you like.

 ### Support for the app
 If you need support or additional features added to your version of PURDM that is possible.
 Use this form [here](https://forms.gle/qThfHMoKHAdgafKs8) to submit a support request or feature upgrade.

 Some services offered
-* Setup and installation
+* Setup and installation (Digital Ocean, Linode)
-* Changes and updates
+* Changes and updates (Request changes to your expense manger)
-* New features
+* New features (Suggest and get sent you own updates)

 ## Server Requirements